lablup/backend.ai-docs-webui/docs/admin_user_keypair_management/admin_user_keypair_management.rst

 .. image:: credential_list_tab.png
    :alt: Credential list page

-Like in Users tab, you can use the buttons in the Controls column to view or update keypair details.
+Like in Users tab, you can use the buttons in the Controls panel to view or update keypair details.
 Click the blue trash button to disable that keypair, or click the red trash button to completely delete the keypair.
 However, if you have created a compute session using a keypair, you cannot delete it.
 If you